 Mom said Jesus had to forgive me of my sin, and I would become a Christian and truly know Jesus.
 She said I had to accept His forgiveness for my sins.
 As a little boy, I knew I wanted to belong to Jesus.
 The way to do so was to humbly accept the forgiveness He offered Romans 10:9-11).
 I did what Mom told me to do, and Jesus did what He tells us He will do.
 I was forgiven and received a relationship with Him.

 This is the experience of a young boy who wanted to belong to Jesus, who heard what Jesus did for him, and accepted Jesus with a full heart.

 Friend, if you find yourself where I was, you too can simply know Jesus by doing what I did.
 Realize you cannot get to the Holy God because you have sinned.
 However, Jesus is offering forgiveness to you which builds a bridge to a relationship with God.
 You aren’t good enough to earn His gift, but He is offering it to you.
-Accept it.
+Turn from your old sin and accept the gift of forgiveness in Jesus.
 Accept Jesus for who He is, the Son of God who loves you and wants to lead you today and into eterntiy.

 If you would like to share your response to Jesus with me, please contact me through the contact tab on the home screen.
 To God be the glory.